-A California federal judge recently issued one of the first substantive generative AI decisions to date.
+A California federal judge recently issued one of the first substantive generative artificial intelligence (AI) decisions to date.
 In Anderson, et al., v.
-Stability AI Ltd. et al., 23-cv-00201-WHO (N.D.
-Cal.
-Oct.
-30, 2023) ("Stability AI"), Plaintiffs, a trio of visual artists, asserted claims for direct and vicarious copyright infringement under the Copyright Act.
-The three AI companies moved to dismiss the complaint for failure to ?state a viable claim.
-Judge William Orrick in the U.S. District Court for the Northern District of California dismissed most of the copyright and intellectual property claims asserted by content owners against various AI companies.
+Stability AI Ltd. et al., 1 (Stability AI), plaintiffs, a trio of visual artists, asserted claims for direct and vicarious copyright infringement under the Copyright Act.
+The three AI companies moved to dismiss the complaint for failure to state a viable claim.
+Judge William Orrick in the U.S. District Court for the Northern District of California2 dismissed most of the copyright and intellectual property claims asserted by content owners against various AI companies.

 The decision demonstrates that courts will likely require plaintiffs to plead their copyright infringement claims with more specificity.
-The court did, however, permit copyright claims against the primary defendant to proceed and allowed claims against the other defendants to be replead.
+The court did, however, permit copyright claims against the primary defendant to proceed and allowed claims against the other defendants to be repled.
 By outlining what needs to be alleged to sufficiently plead a copyright claim against an AI company, the court provides a roadmap of where liability may lie and where proof problems inherent to the technology may thwart a claim.